dlaurie/lua-apl/README.md

 APL types vs Lua types
 ----------------------

 From here onwards, "APL" will mean "the dialect of APL supported by Lua⋆APL".
+This is mostly APL⋆PLUS (from which the APL star in the name has been borrowed), but without the things Lua does better: program structure, strings, IO etc. So there are no numbered program lines and no `→` instructions; no character vectors and no string constants; no `⎕` for standard input and output.

 APL recognizes four types: functions, scalars, vectors and matrices.
 These are accommodated directly in Lua types as follows: